nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/setup-best-practices.md

     version: '1'
 ---

 Nuxeo applications come as ready-to-use applications, that you can quickly install and evaluate.
-However, if you plan to go in production, have several Nuxeo applications on the same machine or do some performance tests, here are some changes of configuration that we recommend to do, especially for advanced testing or before going into production.
+However, if you plan to go in production, here are some changes of configuration that we recommend to do.

-The steps given below are given using the [Admin tab]({{page page='admin-tab-overview'}}).
-They can of course also be done by [editing the `nuxeo.conf` file manually]({{page page='configuration-parameters-index-nuxeoconf'}}).

 ## Global Recommendation